ZJerry/VAE-BN/README.md

 # VAE-BN

-   This repository contains the codes for the paper 'Dual-Domain based Adversarial Defense with Conditional VAE and Bayesian Network', which has been submitted to IEEE TRANSACTIONS ON INDUSTRIAL INFORMATICS.
+   This repository contains the codes for the paper 'Dual-Domain based Adversarial Defense with Conditional VAE and Bayesian Network', which has been submitted to IEEE Transactions on Indistrial Informatics.

 ## First train CVAE models